ABEEólica

 Contracting of 4.71 GW of wind power

-In 2013, 4.71 GW of power were contracted, a record celebrated by the sector and certainly a year that has become a historic milestone.
-This amount was contracted in three auctions held during the second half of 2013.
+Power of 4.71 GW was contracted in 2013, a record set by the sector and surely a year that became a historic milestone.
+This amount was contracted under three auctions held throughout the second half of 2013.

 • 2014

-Three auctions were held during the year: an A-3, an LER and an A-5
+Three auctions were held during the year: one A-3, one LER and one A-5

 • 2015